On the rotation of M-type asteroids: statistical evidence for higher rotation rates: Data sources

 \section{Data sources}

 For this analysis, we combined data from two main sources.
 The Mahlke catalog, available via VizieR\footnote{\url{https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A+A/665/A26}}, compiles asteroid spectra in the visible and near-infrared together with visual albedo measurements.
-The authors assembled over 7500 spectra from surveys such as SMASS and MITHNEOS, as well as from published datasets and archival observations.
-After filtering duplicates and low-quality data, the catalog includes about 5900 spectra for more than 4500 asteroids.
+The authors assembled over 7500 spectra from surveys such as SMASS \citep{xu1995small} and MITHNEOS \citep{binzel2019compositional}, as well as from published datasets and archival observations.
+After filtering duplicates and low-quality data, the catalogue includes about 5900 spectra for more than 4500 asteroids.
 Roughly half of these cover only the visible range, while the remainder provide full Vis–NIR coverage.
 Visual albedos were also obtained from the SsODNet service, based primarily on IRAS, WISE, AKARI, and Spitzer.
 Spectra and albedos were normalized and merged into a common analytical space, yielding a matrix of 53 spectral dimensions plus one albedo dimension, which served as the basis for latent component analysis and probabilistic classification.

-Complementarily, the Small-Body Database (SBDB) of NASA’s Jet Propulsion Laboratory was used to retrieve an updated file of all known small bodies, including rotation periods and diameters when available.
-The SBDB does not produce new observations itself, but aggregates and reconciles information from multiple sources, such as the Light Curve Database (LCDB; Warner et al. 2021) and peer-reviewed publications.
-The resulting dataset is shown in Figure \ref{fig:scatter}, displaying $19\,940$ general asteroids with known diameter and rotation frequency and 175 M-type asteroids with $P(M)>0.5$.
+Complementarily, the Small-Body Database (SBDB) of the \cite{JPL_SBDB} was used to retrieve an updated file of all known small bodies, including rotation periods and diameters when available.
+The SBDB does not produce new observations itself, but aggregates and reconciles information from multiple sources, such as the Light Curve Database---LCDB, \cite{warner2021lcdb}---and peer-reviewed publications.
+To ensure the reliability of the rotation periods used in this analysis, only asteroids with an LCDB quality code $U \geq 2$ were retained, excluding poorly constrained or ambiguous period determinations.
+The resulting dataset is shown in Figure \ref{fig:scatter}, displaying $19\,940$ general asteroids with known diameter and rotation period and 172 M-type asteroids with $P(M)>0.5$---that is, with more than 50\% probability of being M-type---and LCDB quality code higher or equal to 2.